AnzelleL23/bubbles/README.md

 - Visibility is unfortunately subpar at most other places.
 - Koh Tao also doesn’t have coral gardens as beautiful as Tioman, so even the Pinnacles are unable to carry it to a higher tier in my opinion.
 - Dive sites are usually quite crowded so it can be hard to enjoy the popular areas.
-- Its price makes it a huge plus considering the diving is at least semi-decent.
+- Its price makes it a huge plus, considering the diving is sub-par at best.
+- A good place to pick up diving, although I'd very much prefer Tioman for the beginners, and other places for more experienced divers.
 - **Highlights:** Cheap diving

 ### Similan Islands (Thailand)
 - I don’t recall seeing much marine life around the islands, there is the occasional bat fish/ fuseli but really not much else.
-- Perhaps much of the area was destroyed in 2004 idk but most of my time underwater was spent ‘rock diving’ which I find to be a bit laughable.
+- Perhaps much of the area was destroyed in 2004, I'm not sure but most of my time underwater was spent ‘rock diving’ which I find to be a bit laughable.
 - Even though I would consider Hvar to be rock diving as well, Hvar's water is significantly better.
-- I cannot rate Similans any lower as the water is indeed still blue and the topography is quite interesting to some extent.
+- I cannot rate Similans any lower as the water is indeed still blue and the topography is quite unique to some extent.
 - In terms of hype to satisfaction ratio, this place really takes the cake, especially since it is at the forefront of most Thailand LOB advertisements even though there are better dive sites on the same itinerary.
 - **Highlights:** Rock diving